 Her accomplishments in broadcast media have been recognized by numerous organizations that have highlighted her achievements in leadership and business including Crain’s Chicago Business; The Chicago Sun-Times; The Minority Supplier Development Council, The Women’s Business Development Corporation; and The Community Media Workshop.

-Spann Cooper holds a Bachelors of Science Degree in Criminal Justice from Loyola University of Chicago.
+Spann Cooper holds a Bachelors of Science Degree in Criminal Justice from the Loyola University of Chicago.
 She is married, and is the daughter of legendary radio personality Pervis Spann “The Blues Man.”